 - Take them out of the oven and serve while warm.

 - Carbohydrates: 14g

 - Iron: 1mg

 - Potassium: 7mg

 - Protein: 1g

-Puff pastry is like a croissant.
-It’s made by layering dough and butter, while crescent rolls are made with a single layer.
-Puff pastry also uses butter as a leavener instead of yeast, which is used in crescent rolls.
-Despite their differences, both are a perfect addition to many meals.
+Puff pastry will also work well in this recipe.
+Puff pastry is like a croissant, a little flaky.
+It’s also made by layering dough and butter, while crescent rolls are made with a single layer.
+Puff pastry also uses butter as a leavener instead of yeast, which is also used in crescent rolls.

-Homemade crescent rolls are a delicious snack you can enjoy at an afternoon tea or be a part of your dinner.
-You can stuff with different filling, be it sweet or savory, depending on your taste.
-They may seem difficult to make at home, but they are easy to make.
-You can make a large batch and enjoy soft, flavorful crescent rolls anytime you want.
+ConclusionJam-filled crescent rolls are a delicious snack you can enjoy on an afternoon tea or as a dinner course.
+They may seem difficult to make at home, but this 20-minute recipe proves that wrong.
+Make a large batch and enjoy soft, flavorful crescent rolls anytime you want.

 Have your own special recipe to share?
 Submit Your Recipe Today!